tmoschou/arm4s/README.md

 // don't do this
 val r = new Resource(...)
 try {
-  ... // assume we throw an exception here
+  doStuff1(r) // assume we throw an exception here doStuff2(r)
 } finally {
   r.close() // what if we throw an exception here too?
 }
 ```

-Not good - we just masked (lost) the first 'important' exception!
+Not good - we just masked (lost) the first 'important' exception with no
+indication as to whether our main try block completed normally, or if it
+did not, then whereabouts it did fail!

 You may be tempted to wrap the close in another try/catch and log it
 so that the first exception isn't ever dropped.